 Lists

-Create ordered, unordered, and nested lists in your Mordoc documentation using markdown syntax.
+Create ordered, unordered, and nested lists in your documentation.

 Lists organize information into easy-to-scan, structured formats.
-Mordoc supports ordered (numbered), unordered (bulleted), and nested lists.
+Mordoc inherits the support for ordered (numbered), unordered (bulleted), and nested lists.

 Markdown